Oral Session Information For Presenters

 All presenters are required to register for the ASHA Convention and make their own hotel reservations and travel arrangements.

-Invited speakers will receive their contract letter with special instructions via email from firstname.lastname@example.org.
+In August, invited speakers will receive their contract letter with special instructions via email from firstname.lastname@example.org.
 If you are an invited speaker and did not receive this information, please contact us immediately at email@example.com.

 Oral Session Formats